 My primary research interests lie in set theory; large cardinals and forcing.
 In particular, I have worked extensively with subcomplete forcing notions, defined by Ronald B. Jensen.

-My thesis advisor is Gunter Fuchs.
+My thesis advisor at The Graduate Center, CUNY was Gunter Fuchs.

 - A list of abstracts of the talks that I have given in the Set Theory Seminar at the Graduate Center of CUNY are posted on NY Logic.
+(Here is the temporary site.)

 - Here is a list of some of the talks given at the Student Set Theory Seminar.